The Harms of Water Fluoridation

 The fact of the matter when it comes to fluoride is that oral health is not and never has been a function of water fluoridation, but of good diets and dietary behaviors, and knowledge of health and human biology as discussed in the chapter on oral health in my book (Fuck Portion Control) elucidates the why and how of most of it.
 For instance through my work and research I discovered that dietary cucurbits (cucumbers, watermelon, melons, squash, pumpkin, etc.) is the primary factor for resistance to tooth decay because these foods are highest in the amino acid citrulline which helps fuel the arginine cycle that in turn supplies commensal oral microbes with proline which in turn protect us from those which cause disease.
 Oral health is extremely complicated and also concerns principles of cellular and molecular polarity, the immune system, oral microbiome, and diet, and while most people will never even bother to learn how to care for their oral health there is a plain and glaring disparity between the supposed claims of water fluoridation and the actual results seen in populations around the world.

 Considering that fortification with potentially harmful elements as is so common a practice can very likely cause harm, adding fluoride is an example of things we should be doing to our food and water supply unless supported by clear and overwhelming benefit to the public with NO even remote potential for harm, especially in vulnerable groups.
 In even the most liberal litmus for safety and benefits, water fluoridation does not pass.
+If fluoride is truly required to harden enamel in vulnerable individuals, such as those experiencing severe tooth decay, the occasional use of a fluoridated toothpaste such as once a week or even once a month as needed would be more than enough to serve that purpose without risking fluoride toxicity, since toothpaste is generally spat out rather than swallowed.

 While some places do not have fluoridated water they have in turn fluoridated salt or milk, and all those should be avoided.
 If you do live in a place with fluoridated water organize your community against the politicians and bureaucrats which establish and defend such harmful policies (arm yourself with the studies referenced above as well as others you can find—DO NOT use lay person references you find on citizen websites or social media as that is NOT science and should be backed by actual, reputable scientific studies).
 Fluorosilicon compounds which are frequently used can also be somewhat evaporated from water by boiling for about 5 minutes in a well-ventilated room (to avoid breathing in fluorine gas), and allow to sit after uncovered until it cools.
 Fluoride also reacts to lithium and boron and its harmful effects may be mitigated by using daily, low-dose supplement of lithium and boron which, if fluoride exposure can be stopped, will help promote recovery much faster.
 If you or anyone you know (especially children) experience tooth decay or oral disease please read the chapter on oral health in my book, Fuck Portion Control.